breatheco-de/exercise-unit-test-with-jest/README.md

 a) Use gitpod: open this link in your browser to clone it with gitpod: https://gitpod.io#https://github.com/breatheco-de/exercise-unit-test-with-jest.git

 b) You can clone this repository on your local computer:

 ```sh
 $ git clone https://github.com/breatheco-de/exercise-unit-test-with-jest.git
 ```

 💡 Important: Remember to create a new repository, update the remote (`git remote set-url origin <your new url>`), and upload the code to your new repository using `add`, `commit` and `push`.

 Then follow this instructions:

-1. Get into the exercise folder: `$ cd exercise-unit-test-with-jest`
-2. Download learnpack globally (if you don't have it already): `$ npm i learnpack -g`
+1. Download learnpack globally (if you don't have it already): `$ npm i learnpack -g`

+2. Install this learning package using learnpack: `$ learnpack install unit-test-with-jest`

+3. Get into the exercise folder: `$ cd exercise-unit-test-with-jest`

-3. Start the exercise: `$ learnpack start`
+4. Start the exercise: `$ learnpack start`

 ## What is this exercise about?